Internal Revenue Service United States Department of the Treasury

 Child Tax Credit and Credit for Other Dependents

-• The taxpayer's dependent
+• The child qualifies as the taxpayer’s dependent

 Credit for Other Dependents